-2. If necessary, enter the following command to unmount the currently mounted disc, then remove it from the drive:

-'''

-/usr/sbin/umount /SD_DVD

-'''

-In this example, /SD_DVD is the mount point directory for the disc drive.

-Insert the appropriate disc into the disc drive, then enter a command similar to the following to mount it:

-'''

-/usr/sbin/mount -F cdfs -o rr /dev/dsk/cxtydz

-'''

-/SD_DVD

-In this example, /SD_DVD is the disc mount point directory and /dev/dsk/cxtydz is the device name for the disc device, for example /dev/dsk/c0t2d0.

-4. If Oracle Universal Installer displays the Disk Location dialog box, then enter the disc mount point directory path.
+- 2. If necessary, enter a command similar to the following to eject the currently mounted disc, then remove it from the drive: - # eject - Insert the disc into the disc drive. - To verify that the disc mounted automatically, enter a command similar to the following: - # ls /dvd/dvd0 - 5.
+If this command fails to display the contents of the disc, then eEnter a command similar to the following: - # /usr/sbin/mount -r -F hsfs /dev/dsk/cxtydzs2 /dvd - In this example, /dvd is the disc mount point directory and /dev/dsk/cxtydzs2 is the device name for the disc device, for example /dev/dsk/c0t6d0s2. - 6.
+If Oracle Universal Installer displays the Disk Location dialog box, then enter the disc mount point directory path.
 For example:

-/SD_DVD
+Disc mounted automatically:

+/dvd/dvd0

+Disc mounted manually: